mothur/mothur.github.io/_wiki/pairwise.seqs.md

 ### align

-The **pairwise.seqs** command allows you to select between three alignment methods - blastn, gotoh, and needleman - needleman is the default
+The **pairwise.seqs** command allows you to select between two alignment methods - gotoh, and needleman - needleman is the default
 setting:

     mothur > pairwise.seqs(fasta=amazon.fasta, align=needleman)